RedisAI/RedisAI/docs/performance.md

 ## Methodology and Infrastructure checklist
 As stated previously we encourage the community to run the benchmarks on their own infrastructure and specific use case.
 As part of a reproducible and stable metodology we recommend that for each tested version/variation:

-- Monitoring should be used to assert that the machines running the the benchmark client do not become the performance bottleneck.
+- Monitoring should be used to assert that the machines running the benchmark client do not become the performance bottleneck.

 - A minimum of 3 distinct full repetitions, and reported as a result the median (q50), q95, q99, overall achievable inference throughput, and if possible ( and recommended ) the referral to the full spectrum of latencies.
 Furthermore, benchmarks should be run for a sufficiently long time.